 Nuevo Esquipulas Guayabal, Rayón, Chiapas, Mexico, 1985.

 Saúl Kak is a painter and audiovisual artist from the Zoque community, graduated from the University of Sciences and Arts of Chiapas.
-Like the work of other masters represented by the Galería MUY, Kak’s projects aim, on the one hand, to vindicate indigenous heritage and, on the other, to give to this tradition the works of art, the fountains, which it has lacked until now so she can look at herself.
+Like the work of other masters represented by the Galería MUY, Kak’s projects aim, on the one hand, to vindicate indigenous heritage and, on the other, to give to this tradition the works of art which it has lacked until now so she can look at herself.
 However, his approach to art stems from greater political activism.

 Saúl Kak’s work focuses especially on denouncing, through the audiovisual documentary, the treatment to which the Zoque population has been subjected due to natural disasters and the large industrial projects developed in the region since the 20th century, which have led to displacement. and disintegration of the community.

 Consequently, secondary questions arise from this central theme, such as the migration phenomenon itself, on which Kak reflects on the forced movement to which his community was forced and which ultimately make him reflect on migration in general terms. the identity of the displaced person or refugee due to a major cause.